dirkschumacher/llr/README.md

 llr
 ===

 Lisp-like-R (llr).
-A work in progress, **just for fun** package to implement a lisp interpreter in R. The idea is to write a LISP that compiles to R's abstract syntax tree.
-It is implemented as an exercise for me to better understand LISP, but already works quite ok.
+A work in progress, *just for fun* package to implement a lisp interpreter in R. The idea is to write a LISP that compiles to R's abstract syntax tree.
+It is implemented more as an exercise for me to better understand LISP, but already works quite ok.

-There will be bugs :)
+All of this is very experimental :)

 Install
 -------